valinsogna/AdvancedProgramming_dssc22/exam_questions/cpp.md

         std::cout<< i <<" ";
     }
     ```
 9. How do you define a static array of type int and size 7?
-R value or const
+R value or const, otherwise compiles but segmentation fault (run time error) (out of memory)
     ```
     int N{5};
     const int NN{5};